sandeepb20/6w6l_project/python/README.md

 #Python

-Here are some python scripts for implementing command line interfaces ,using [argparse](https://realpython.com/command-line-interfaces-python-argparse/).
+Here are some python scripts for implementing [command line interfaces ,with argparse](https://realpython.com/command-line-interfaces-python-argparse/).